liviaab/my-pwa/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+_This is what you must do if you want to test the application locally.
+This is a PWA so it will only work in production mode._